 - People with sensitivity to noise (hyperacusis), tinnitus, or meniere's

 - Some people with attention deficit disorder (ADD) or attention deficit hyperactivity disorder (ADHD)

 - Some people with down syndrome or learning disabilities

 - Veterans with battle-acquired hearing loss

-- People who have difficulty understanding dialogue when there is noise, mumbling, or accents
+- People who have difficulty understanding dialogue when there is noise, mumbling, whispering, or accents.

 Plus, many young adults today grew up exposed to closed captions (mom and dad always turned the closed captions on the TV) so now they are in the habit of using captions or actually prefer captions!
 And many people like watching streamed movies and TV shows with the subtitles on.

 Some theaters are very willing to show open captioned movies.
 Unfortunately, many theaters are not willing to offer open captions despite pleas from people with hearing loss.
 When open captioned movies are requested, requests may be denied or only poorly attended time slots are offered.

 When Joker opened in 4,374 theaters, less than 1 percent nationwide were found to be offering open captioned screenings on Saturday, October 5 (biggest day of opening weekend).
 Not only were numbers that low, at least one request for an open caption screening that day was denied.
 Earlier, the Avengers: Endgame movie saw several requests from open caption organizers for OC screenings on opening weekend denied.
 The same thing will probably happen with Frozen 2 and the next Star Wars movie.